Felix Jen – 19 March 2023 – 7 min read

 In GD&T, flatness is a form control tolerance that specifies the allowable variation of a surface without considering the orientation or location of the part.
 Flatness is defined by a tolerance zone, which is a region between two parallel planes.
 All points on the surface must lie within this tolerance zone for the part to be considered acceptable.
 To communicate flatness in GD&T, the flatness symbol (a parallelogram) is used, followed by the tolerance value.
 This information is typically placed in a feature control frame, which consists of one or more compartments that convey the geometric tolerance, material condition, and any applicable modifiers.

 A common method for measuring flatness is using a surface plate and gauge blocks.
 The part is placed on a highly accurate, flat surface plate, and gauge blocks are slid underneath the part at various locations.
 The maximum variation in the height of the gauge blocks represents the flatness deviation.
 Alternatively, if you have a large amount of money and space at your disposal, Coordinate Measuring Machines (CMMs) are your friend.
 CMMs are advanced measuring devices that use a probing system to collect data points from the surface of the part.
 These data points are then used to create a three-dimensional representation of the surface, from which flatness deviations can be calculated.

 The above article was proofread by ChatGPT using the GPT-4 model.
 All information has been independently fact checked and verified and citations are provided where deemed appropriate.

 Defined as when the Gibbs free energy of a material exhibits continuous first derivatives but discontinuous second derivatives.
-This can be easily visualized through the Gibbs free energy diagram - where the solid, liquid, gas transition of most frequently first-order and any any secondary state transitions are second-order.
+This can be easily visualized through the Gibbs free energy diagram - where the solid, liquid, gas transition of most frequently first-order and any secondary state transitions are second-order.
 [Back]